ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 <sup>The 15th-century song *Jezusa Judasz przedał* by Władysław z Gielniowa is one of the oldest examples of Polish alexandrine; source: Wikimedia Commons</sup>

-[VOSTOK](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk), my genre-bending literary sci-fi, is probably the most Polish book I’ll ever write, so it made sense to interweave the text with a *trzynastozgłowiec* poem.
-One that is a queer retelling of  Bradbury’s “The Long Rain”.
+[VOSTOK](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk), my genre-bending literary sci-fi, is probably the most Polish book I’ll ever write.
+It made sense then to interweave the text with a *trzynastozgłowiec* poem — one that is a queer retelling of Bradbury’s “The Long Rain”.

 ## Anatomy of the beast